Queer in AI @ NeurIPS 2025!

 Queer in AI @ NeurIPS 2025: Organizers

-• Michelle Lin (she/her): Michelle is a Research Assistant and Masters student at the University of Montreal and Mila - Quebec AI Institute.
+• Michelle Lin (she/her) (Michelle.lin2@mail.mcgill.ca) : Michelle is a Research Assistant and Masters student at the University of Montreal and Mila - Quebec AI Institute.
 Her research uses deep learning, remote sensing, and computer vision for climate change mitigation applications.
 At Queer in AI, she helps organize workshops and events.

-• Ankush Gupta (he/they) ankushg0405@gmail.com Ankush is a final-year B.Tech student in Computer Science at IIIT-Delhi.
-He focuses his research on Human-Centered AI and edge computing.
+• Ankush Gupta (he/they) (ankushg0405@gmail.com): Ankush is a research assistant at the Centre for Human Centred Computing at IIIT-Delhi.
+He focuses his research on Human-Centred AI and edge computing.
 His research involves utilising deep learning and natural language processing to develop algorithms that improve human interaction and mitigate user biases to make AI systems more inclusive and effective.